-The University of South Carolina's CIBER supports several Darla Moore School of Business study abroad programs for students, primarily through financial support to faculty and staff to assist with curriculum, program development and program management, as well as domestic and international travel costs.
-In 2018, program fee scholarships are also available to both faculty and students from our consortium of minority-serving Institutions and community colleges.
+The University of South Carolina's CIBER supports multiple Darla Moore School of Business study abroad programs for students, primarily through financial support to faculty and staff to assist with curriculum, program development and program management, as well as domestic and international travel costs.
+In 2019-2022, program fee scholarships are also available to both faculty and students from our consortium of minority-serving Institutions and community colleges.

 Business Study Abroad: Doing Business Around the World